Eaglercraft-Archive/Eaglercraftx-1.8.8-src/README.md

 There is an experimental velocity plugin available in `gateway/EaglercraftXVelocity` but it is still in development and not recommended for public servers, so be sure to check for updates regularly if you use it.
 Configuration files are basically identical to EaglercraftXBungee so its safe to just directy copy in your old EaglercraftXBungee config files to the `plugins/eaglerxvelocity` folder and they should work with a minimal number of edits if you are migrating your network from BungeeCord to Velocity.

+**Warning:** Both EaglerXBungee and EaglerXVelocity perform a lot of reflection that will inevitably break after a while when BungeeCord or Velocity is updated upstream.
+Both plugins will display the precise build number of BungeeCord and Velocity that has been tested by the developers and known to be compatible with EaglerXBungee and EaglerXVelocity when the proxy first starts up.
+If you are experiencing issues, try checking the BungeeCord or Velocity website for old versions and find the closest version number to whatever the current compatible version number is that is printed by EaglerXBungee/EaglerXVelocity, it will probably fix whatever missing functions the error messages are complaining about.

 ### Detailed READMEs

 - [**EaglerXBungee README**](README_EAGLERXBUNGEE.md)